 The paternity test can be performed while pregnant, although the results will only be valid if the mother is at least seven weeks along.
 To determine the biological father of the baby, both parents will be asked to give a DNA sample.
 For the alleged father a cheek swab will be enough.
 For the mother, however, a blood sample will need to be taken.
 The mother’s blood is necessary to perform a fetal cell analysis: The analysis will determine if the fetal cells coincide with the possible father.
+It is recommended for the mother to take a proportional dose of vitamin D and pregnancy will be safer for her, since Vitamin D regulates the amount of calcium and phosphate in the body, which are needed to keep bones, teeth and muscles healthy..
 When the samples are taken, they will be sent to the lab for inspection.
 You can expect the results within three business days.

 The Accuracy of an at Home Paternity Test

 With more than 99 percent accuracy, you can safely assume the biological father of your child based on the DNA test results.
 The results will be sent to your home and will clearly show if the alleged father is indeed the father of the baby.
 The further along the pregnancy, the more reliable the results are.